PDAL/PDAL/doc/tutorial/tindex/index.md

-Once that pipeline has been saved to a new .json file, it's time to construct commands that read the town boundaries and substitute their polygons into our pipeline. **We are going to use these to create one long command at the end, so don't run any of them yet.** I'll try to walk you through what each part is doing, so our final product makes a little more sense.
+Once that pipeline has been saved to a new .json file, it's time to construct commands that read the town boundaries and substitute their polygons into our pipeline. **We are going to use these to create one long command at the end, so don't run any of them yet.** The following instructions will walk you through what each part is doing, so our final product makes a little more sense.

 1. First, we want to get the geometry of all administrative boundaries within Adams County.
 This can